wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Description ==

 Contact Form plugin by vCita was designed and built with WordPress developers in mind, to enhance your website and take your websites’ lead generation to new levels of success. <BR>
-Use vCita Contact Form Builder to create beautiful forms in seconds - customized to any purpose and perfectly match your website and brand.<BR>
+Use vCita Contact Form Builder to create beautiful forms in seconds - customized to any purpose and perfectly match the website and brand.<BR>

+= Build the contact form you need in seconds - no coding required: =
+* **Classic Form**– Choose a contact form template and customize the contact form fields, colors, fonts and layout.
+* **Active Form -  LiveSite widget** – Helps you generate new sales opportunities, and encourage more visitors and potential clients to take action: send a message, schedule an appointment, upload documents and pay for services, any time, using any device
+* **Sidebar contact widget** – Add a contact box to the sidebar of your website.

+Add your contact form to any page or post on your wordpress site using shortcode

 **vCita Contact Form is Free!** Download Our WordPress Contact Form Now.<BR>
 The plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.